 If a glimpse of true Nepalese culture and family life is what you’re after, then there’s nothing like spending a night in a homestay.

 Just an hour’s drive from Kathmandu, and surrounded by rainforests and waterfalls, Nagarkot is the perfect place to combine sight-seeing and an unforgettable cultural experience.

 For between USD $5-$30 a night, you’ll have a basic but comfortable room and the chance to immerse yourself in the day-to-day lives of your host family.

 Many homestays also offer guided tours, meditiation, and (best of all) authentic home-cooked Nepalese food.

-If floating down a sun-bathed river, camping on white river beaches, and getting far away from clamoring cities sounds good to you, then you’ve got to try white water rafting in Nepal.
+If white water rafting down a river, camping on riverside beaches, and getting far away from clamoring cities sounds good to you, try white water rafting in Nepal.